avsa242/ina219-spin/README.md

 # ina219-spin
 -------------

-This is a P8X32A/Propeller driver object for the TI INA219 current/power monitor IC.
+This is a P8X32A/Propeller, P2X8C4M64P/Propeller 2 driver object for the TI INA219 current/power monitor IC.

 ## Salient Features

-* I2C connection at up to 2.56MHz (tested up to 400kHz)
+* I2C connection at up to 2.56MHz (P1), _TBD_ (P2)
 * Read shunt voltage
 * Read bus voltage
 * Read power measured by the chip